HAL9044/project_module2/README.md

 # Diamond database analysis

-This dashboard explores this diamonds transaction's database.
+This dashboard explores the diamonds transaction's database.
 It aims to find the biggest predictors of diamond's prices.
 ### Process

 The database was first turned into a convenient .csv in a jupyter notebook with SQLite and Python.
 (This can be found in the notebooks folder).